Subdimensional Entanglement Entropy: From Geometric-Topological Response to Mixed-State Holography: Mixed-state symmetries

 For a Pauli stabilizer $W_{AB}$ simultaneously supported on $A$ and $B$, because $W_{AB}$ is composed of on-site Pauli operators, we can decompose it to be $W_{AB}=w_{A}\otimes w_{B}$, where $w_{A(B)}$ is a product of Pauli operators on different spatial sites (not necessarily stabilizers) totally supported in $A(B)$.
-Then, we have:
+Then, the condition $W_{AB}|\psi\rangle = |\psi\rangle$ can be written explicitly using the basis expansion: